Who wants to be Mayor of Suffolk and Norfolk?

 Mr Passmore, who lives in North Suffolk, has been the Police and Crime Commissioner (PCC) in Suffolk since the role was created more than a decade ago.

 The 65-year-old was born in Suffolk and has worked in the agricultural sector for more than 30 years.
-He was an elected member of Mid Suffolk Council and led the authority before becoming PCC.
+He previously led Mid Suffolk Council.

-He says he will fight "to ensure we receive a much fairer share of national resources instead of being continually ignored in favour of metropolitan areas".
+He said he would fight "to ensure we receive a much fairer share of national resources instead of being continually ignored in favour of metropolitan areas".

-"We pay our taxes like everyone else and receive far too little return," he adds.
+"We pay our taxes like everyone else and receive far too little return," he added.

 "My priorities will focus on making the area a more competitive place to attract inward investment and much needed economic growth.

 "This means our transport system needs improving - major road upgrades, the Ely and Haughley rail junctions and Norwich Airport.
-Improved local public transport, especially in rural areas, will improve connectivity, helping individuals and business alike."
+Improved local public transport, especially in rural areas, will improve connectivity."

 He is also a keen supporter of rolling out 5G communication technology.